saucelabs/sauce-docs/docs/visual-testing/workflows/review.md

 ## User Interface

-Selecting one of the builds allows you to get to the Diff Review Page, where you can Approve or Reject detected diffs.
+Selecting one of the builds allows you to get to the Diff Review Page, where you can Accept or Reject detected diffs.

 <img src={useBaseUrl('/img/sauce-visual/DiffReviewPage.png')} alt="Diff Review Page"/>